-- treatment status;
+- Treatment status;

-- one dummy variable for site;
+- One dummy variable for site;

-- one treatment by site interaction;
+- One treatment-by-site interaction;

-- number of licenses obtained at three years;
+- Number of licenses obtained at three years;

-- report of a short-term college credential at three years;
+- Report of a short-term college credential at three years;

-- report of a long-term college credential at three years; and
+- Report of a long-term college credential at three years; and

-- current employment in healthcare.
+- Current employment in healthcare.

-After imputing new exam-based certifications and licenses for 18-month survey nonrespondents, we separated exam-based certifications and licenses reported in the three-year survey using the donor's interview date into two categories-early (would have been reported by the nonrespondent in the 18-month survey if the interview had taken place) versus late (would have been earned after the 18-month survey if the interview had taken place).
+After imputing new exam-based certifications and licenses for 18-month survey nonrespondents, used the donor's interview date to we separate exam-based certifications and licenses reported in the three-year survey into two categories-early (would have been reported by the nonrespondent in the 18-month survey if the interview had taken place) versus late (would have been earned after the 18-month survey).
 We then created a blended flag for having earned an exam-based certification or license as of the three-year survey.
 The flag was set to yes if the 18-month nonrespondent had an imputed early exam-based certification or license or had reported a late exam-based certification or license in the three-year survey.